JuliaMolSim/Molly.jl/docs/src/differentiable.md

 This runs the same simulation but makes the intermediate coordinates and velocities available for use in the loss function.
 It is recommended to have a single value to accumulate values of the loss function.
 For example, the RMSD could be calculated from the coordinates every 100 steps and added to a variable that is then divided by the number of chunks to get a loss value corresponding to the mean RMSD over the simulation.
+Loggers are ignored for gradient calculation and should not be used in the loss function.

 ## Specific interactions